PlayVS Fortnite Rulebook

 Each Elimination: 1 Point

-Eliminations for both players will be combined for a Duo’s total elimination score.
+Eliminations for all players will be combined for a Trio’s total elimination score.
+There is a cap of 20 eliminations per session.

 Tiebreakers will be determined in the order presented here: (1) total points scored; (2) total Victory Royales; (3) average eliminations; (4) average placement; (5) total seconds survived; and finally (6) a coin flip.